Are You Eligible for Workers' Compensation Benefits?

 Further Reading

-Workers' Compensation pays for your medical treatments and care when you're injured or become ill because of you work.
+Workers' Compensation pays for your medical treatments and care when you're injured or become ill because of your work.
 It also provides additional benefits if you're disabled or killed while on the job.
-Learn about several types of Workers'' Compensa...
+Learn about several types of Workers' Compen...

 Worker's Compensation benefits are important if you are injured or become ill on the job.
 Understand the benefits you're eligible to receive so you know what to expect if you need to file a Workers' Compensation claim.
 What Workers' Compensation B...

-Is everything possible being done to protect your company from the costly impacts of Workers Compensation claims?
-As an employer, you know that injuries will happen.
-However, this doesn't mean you shouldn't try to prevent them by knowing the dynamics...
+Is everything possible being done to protect your company from the costly impacts of workers compensation claims?
+As an employer, you know that injuries will happen, but you can reduce frequency and cost by understanding common dynamics and followi...